miloupark/binyard/docs/pages/javascript.md

 # Javascript Basic

-Summarizing what I've learned about JavaScript..✍🏼
+Summarizing what I've learned about Javascript..✍🏼

 ## 변수